gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 noncopyable types inside methods.
 The argument in favor of this approach is that the author of a type has the greatest understanding of the invariants of the type and the impact of a value being consumed and thus self being invalid.
-The argument against this is that the move checker will prevent any such misuses, e.x.: if one were to call any method on the partially consumed noncopyable type, we would get an error.
+The argument against this is that the move checker will prevent any such misuses.
+For example if one were to call any method on the partially consumed noncopyable type, we would get an error.
 So even if a user of a type made such a mistake, it would never actually result in a valid program.
 So we would be giving up expressivity without any real gain.

 ### Forcing Full Initialization of Values after Partial Consumption